-sleepwalking thru a corn maze
+sleepwalking thru a corn mazewhere skeletons and scarecrows

 play rugby w/ carved pumpkins